 And, as tests have shown, Fiberglass rebar is a whopping 20 times more resistant to cyclic loading than steel reinforcement.
 This property can be a real advantage for buildings located in areas with a notable seismic hazard, like all of the US West Coast, the Pacific Northwest, the St Lawrence River basin, and parts of the US Southeast.

 Above, we’ve outlined the key benefits of using GFRP — lower weight, higher strength, and more resistance to corrosion.
 And there are plenty of others.

-With all these benefits, you would be well advised to find a local GFRP supplier and get a Request a Quote for your next ICF project.
+With all these benefits, you would be well advised to find a local GFRP supplier and get a Connect with the Logix team for your next ICF project.